tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 Notice that we're referencing the `authors` section from the `post.author` field

-Next we'll replace the `dev` command to start the GraphQL server in tandem with our Next.js app:
+Next we replace the `dev` command to start the GraphQL server in tandem with our Next.js app:

 ```json
   "scripts": {